 You can also see a lot of memorial stones of the ones who passed away here.
 The most interesting one is of Lord Elgin, the viceroy of India from 1862-1863.

 When the earthquake almost shattered every building in the district, the church did not get harmed much.
-Only major loss was the bell which broke down.
+The only major loss was the bell which broke down.
 After a while, it was cast again by Mears and Stainbank and brought back all the way from England.

 Built on a steep rock dominating the valley, Kangra Fort is located 20 kilometers from Dharamshala.
 The fort is known to be standing since the ancient times of Mahabharata.
 It is also the oldest fort in the Himalayas and probably the oldest in India as well.
 Due to being so old and greeted by the 7.8 magnitude 1905 earthquake, the fort has been damaged severely.
 It is now controlled by the government of Himachal Pradesh.